trippster08/Metabarcoding-in-RStudio-LAB/README.md

 6. [Assign Taxonomy](#Assign-Taxonomy) </br>
 7. [Phyloseq](#Phyloseq) </br>

 This protocol is for paired-end demultiplexed miseq sequences that have sufficient overlap to merge R1 and R2, and are going to be run on your computer, not on Hydra.
 It is broken up into sections, each section an `.R` document that can be opened in RStudio.
 Once in RStudio, each command can be run using the `Run` button, or with `control + return`.
 The directions for each section are in that section file.
 You can download this entire pipeline, including the RStudio files using this link: [Metabarcoding Pipeline - RStudio Documents](https://github.com/trippster08/Metabarcoding-in-RStudio-LAB/archive/refs/heads/main.zip).
+I usually download a version of this pipeline for each run I analyse (in case any changes need to be made, and so the primer folder is in the correct place) and save it in the working directory of that run.

 However, before running RStudio, you must make sure the necessary programs are installed, and the illumina demultiplexed sequences have been downloaded.